 The BBO is based in Marlow and rehearses each Thursday (September-June & January-June).
 The last Thursday in every month is opened up to the public for a month end concert to raise money for Charity.

 The home of the BBO is The Royal British Legion, Station Approach, Marlow, SL7 1NT.

-The band is hugely grateful to: our generous hosts, Royal British Legion, Carmel and Chrissy for all the years of manning the door for us, to Pauline Hanson for taking over and being such a wonderful host, and to all our regular followers, many whom have followed the band for many, many years.
+The band is hugely grateful to: our generous hosts, Royal British Legion, Pauline Hanson for manning the door for us and being such a wonderful host, and to all our regular followers, many whom have followed the band for many, many years.
 THANK YOU!